 We are in an excellent position to start preparations for the Associate of Faculties of Medicine of Canada (AFMC) mandated interim accreditation review that will take place in March 2018!

 What is Accreditation?

-Accreditation of every Canadian and American medical school occurs every eight years - the Committee on Accreditation of Canadian Medical Schools (CACMS) and the Liaison Committee on Medical Education (LCME) in the United States.
+Accreditation of every Canadian medical school occurs every eight years according to guidelines by the Committee on Accreditation of Canadian Medical Schools (CACMS).

-Accreditation working with an institution or program meets established standards for function, structure and performance.
+Accreditation ensures that the program meets established standards for function, structure and performance.
 The accreditation process also fosters institutional and program improvement.

 "Accreditation ensures that Canadian medical faculties' MD Programs meet the quality expected when producing tomorrow's doctors"